-When I was a child in the chilly climate of upstate New York, I never understood my mother’s fascination with forsythia.
+When I was a child in the chilly climate of upstate New York (zone 5), I never understood my mother’s fascination with forsythia.
 To me they were just scraggly bushes with a few pathetic flowers in the early spring.
-As an adult, I moved to the warmer climate of New Jersey and finally understood my mother’s love affair with the golden harbingers of spring.
-Here in NJ, they are huge, sometimes invasive and in early spring are covered with bright yellow flowers that proclaim that spring is finally on its way.
+As an adult, I moved to the warmer climate of New Jersey (zone 6) and finally understood my mother’s love affair with the golden harbingers of spring.
+Here in New Jersey, forsythia are huge, sometimes invasive and in early spring are covered with bright yellow flowers that proclaim that spring is finally on its way.

 What are Forsythia?

 The forsythia (Forsythia spp.) is a deciduous shrub that is related to the olive tree.
 It was named for William Forsyth, a Scottish botanist who was one of the founding members of the Royal Horticultural Society.
 The shrubs are native to Eastern Asia.
 They were introduced first in Holland in 1833 and then in England by the 1850’s.

 Forsythia bloom in early spring when the soil reaches 55⁰F.
 The blossoms appear before the foliage.
 Once they finish blooming, the flowers drop off and are replaced by green foliage which turns burgundy in the fall.
 Forsythia are grown for their flowers.
 They can be used as specimen plants or for hedges and boundary markings.